Immunoglobulins: SARS-CoV-2 Specific

 Last Updated: July 17, 2020

-- There are insufficient data for the COVID-19 Treatment Guidelines Panel to recommend either for or against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) immunoglobulins for the treatment of COVID-19.
+- There is insufficient evidence for the COVID-19 Treatment Guidelines Panel to recommend either for or against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) immunoglobulins for the treatment of COVID-19.

 Currently, there are no clinical data on the use of SARS-CoV-2 immunoglobulins.
 Trials evaluating SARS-CoV-2 immunoglobulins are in development but not yet active and enrolling participants.